Garry Boulard

 In 2006, Boulard released The Expatriation of Franklin Pierce—The Story of a President and the Civil War. (iUniverse).
 The book is included in the Library of Congress's Research Guides website notes that the book is among "the most significant editions of works by Pierce".
 It has since been referenced in the World Book Encyclopedia.

 Boulard released The Swing Around the Circle--Andrew Johnson and the Train Ride that Destroyed a Presidency in 2008.
-It has since been referenced by Áine Cain in Business Insider, Justin Fox in BNN Bloomberg, and Jamelle Bouie in the The New York Times.
+It has since been referenced by Áine Cain in Business Insider, Justin Fox in BNN Bloomberg, and Jamelle Bouie in The New York Times.

 Boulard released The Worst President: The Story of James Buchanan, in the summer of 2015, a book looking at the life of the 15th president of the United States with a focus on the months between the 1860 election and the coming of the Civil War in 1861.
 The book was also recommended was James Carafano, writer and vice-president of The Heritage Foundation, in The National Interest.

 When the University of New Hampshire considered renaming the Franklin Pierce School of Law in the aftermath of the George Floyd protests in Minneapolis–Saint Paul in 2020, Boulard argued that maintaining Pierce's name was "worthy of careful consideration" due to his record as an anti-war dissident during the American Civil War.

 In April 2021 Boulard was the guest of the White House Historical Association as part of a program discussing the life and career of President Franklin Pierce.

 Boulard's essays and reviews have appeared in the Journal of Southern History, Louisiana History, Journal of Mississippi History, Florida Historical Quarterly and Gulf Coast Historical Review.